 - Straw purchase of a firearm – Purchasing a gun under false pretenses, by misrepresenting your identity, or providing false documentation is considered a “straw purchase,” which is punishable by federal imprisonment for up to 10 years.

 - Possession or use of a firearm during a drug trafficking offense or violent crime – Carrying or using a firearm while committing drug trafficking or a violent crime carries a mandatory minimum prison sentence of up to five years.
-Displaying a gun while committing drug trafficking or a violent crime is punishable by a mandatory minimum sentence of seven years.
+Displaying a gun while committing a violent crime or drug trafficking is punishable by a mandatory minimum sentence of seven years.
 Possessing a sawed-off rifle or shotgun while committing drug trafficking or a violent crime carries a mandatory minimum sentence of 10 years.
 Firing a gun while committing drug trafficking or a violent crime is punishable by a mandatory minimum term of 10 years.
 When it comes to possession of a machine gun or destructive device while committing drug trafficking or a violent crime, a first offense carries a mandatory minimum sentence of 30 years, while a second or subsequent conviction is punishable by a mandatory minimum life sentence.

 Legal Defenses to Federal Gun Charges